nikzaugg/camunda/README.md

 9. Right-click on your machine -> 'Preferences' -> 'Network' -> 'Adapter2'
 10. Select previously added Adapter and press 'OK'
 11. Start up your virtual Image
+12. Enter 'wi2017' for both user name and password

 #### Inside the Virtual Machine
 1. Open Terminal